microsoft/MicroHack/03-Azure/01-03-Infrastructure/07_Azure_Monitor/challenges/01_challenge.md

 Check if the `AMA` was installed  on the virtal machine blade under "Extensions & applications"

+> **Note**
+> Check if you VMSS istances running on the latest model.
+If not, update the model to the latest version manually.
+Otherwise no logs will be pushed to the Log Analytics Workspace.

 ### Task 4: Validate tables in Log Analytics Workspace

 - Which table includes Windows Events?